The father of the bride is a proud role for any dad to take and plays a key part in the wedding day.

 A wonderful tradition in any wedding is the father-daughter dance and it’s a moment you’ll both remember forever.
 Choose a song that has meaning to both of you and make sure to practise your dance ahead of time – you don’t need to go fancy with your moves, just be relaxed.
 It’s a chance for a few minutes of quality time with your daughter on her wedding day.

-Top Tips for Fathers of the Bride
+Top Tips for Father of the Bride

-Image: Alex Tenters Photography
+Image: Bridgwood Wedding Photography

 - Practise, we can’t emphasise this enough.
 You’ll feel so much more comfortable on the day if you’ve run through your speech, dance with your daughter and walk down the aisle a few times before.